trainML/stable-diffusion-training-example/README.md

 # Stable Diffusion Training Example

 This repository walks through how to use the [trainML platform](https://www.trainml.ai) to personalize a [stable diffusion version 2](https://github.com/trainML/stable-diffusion-2.git) model on a subject using [DreamBooth](https://arxiv.org/abs/2208.12242) and generate new images.
 It utilizes the [Stable Diffusion Version 2](https://github.com/Stability-AI/stablediffusion) inference code from [Stability-AI](https://www.stability.ai) and the DreamBooth training code from [Hugging Face's](https://huggingface.co) [diffusers project](https://github.com/huggingface/diffusers).
+Running the entire example as described will consume approximately 1.5 credits ($1.50 USD).

 ### Prerequisites

 Before beginning this example, ensure that you have satisfied the following prerequisites.

 - A valid [trainML account](https://auth.trainml.ai/login?response_type=code&client_id=536hafr05s8qj3ihgf707on4aq&redirect_uri=https://app.trainml.ai/auth/callback) with a non-zero [credit balance](https://docs.trainml.ai/reference/billing-credits/)
-- A python virtual environment with the [trainML CLI/SDK](https://github.com/trainML/trainml-cli) installed and [configured](https://docs.trainml.ai/reference/cli-sdk#authentication).
+- A python [virtual environment](https://docs.python.org/3/library/venv.html) with the [trainML CLI/SDK](https://github.com/trainML/trainml-cli) installed and [configured](https://docs.trainml.ai/reference/cli-sdk#authentication).
 - Local connection capability [prerequisites](https://docs.trainml.ai/reference/connection-capability/#prerequisites). _Note:_ There are additional methods to [create datasets](https://docs.trainml.ai/reference/datasets/#creating-a-dataset) or [receive job outputs](https://docs.trainml.ai/reference/job-fields/#output-data) that do not require these prerequisites, but the instructions would need to be modified to utilize them.
 [Contact us](mailto:support@trainml.ai) if you need any help adapting them.

 ## Prepare the Datasets